-Year 11 careers interviews will take place later in the academic year.
-If any students in Year 12 or 13 would like careers guidance then please contact Mr Buck.
+Year 11 and Year 13 careers interviews will take place later in the academic year.
+If any students in Year 12 would like careers guidance then please contact Mr Buck.

 ‘Good careers education and guidance can give young people a flying start by helping them gain the basic knowledge and skills they need to begin navigating their way successfully through career choices and changes. ‘

 My name is Aileen Sinclair and I have worked in the careers guidance sector for over 30 years, initially with Berkshire County Council and now with a careers guidance company called Adviza.